In Brand We Trust

 Trust is in short supply these days, so it struck me as interesting that the recently published Edelman Trust Barometer told us that the world of business is more trusted by consumers than the media, NGO’s and governments.
 Furthermore, of those institutions, business is seen as managing to be both ethical and competent.
 This is heady stuff, and for a deeper dive do have a look at their excellent report - there is a link at the end of this blog.

 Most often, people engage with business through experiencing the brands those businesses own.
 If the brand keeps delivering consistently, then customers are very likely to grow in their trust of the brand and continue to buy it - even if it’s more expensive than competitors.
 So, trust is a very valuable asset for a brand and, as the saying goes, trust is built not bought.

-Defining your brand values will be the first step to building trust with your clients.
+Defining your brand values is a good first step to building trust with your clients.
 Brand values simply describe the character of a business – how it behaves, how it treats its staff, the tone it uses in communications, how it presents itself to the world, and the products or services that it produces.

 For your team, brand values can be used both as a source of inspiration and guidance when developing new products, campaigns, or company policies.
 Values enable the team to sense-check whether their resulting work reflects the brand values, acting like a benchmark for the brand to live up to.